 Previous iterations of the INSPIRE model have endeavoured to give a worst-case estimate of underwater noise levels produced by various permutations of impact piling parameters.
 There is always some natural variability with underwater noise measurements, even when considering measurements of pile strikes under the same conditions (i.e., at the same blow energy, taken at the same range).
 For example, there can be variations in noise level of up to five or even 10 dB, as seen in Bailey et al. (2010) and the data shown in Figure 3-1.
 When modelling using the upper bounds of this range, in combination with other worst-case parameter selections, conservatism can be compounded to create excessively overcautious predictions, especially when calculating SEL{cum}.
-With this in mind, the current version of INSPIRE attempts to calculate closer to the average fit of the measured noise levels at all ranges, which maintains an additional degree of precaution in the estimation.
+With this in mind, the current version of INSPIRE attempts to calculate closer to the average fit of the measured noise levels at all ranges.